VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 MiniGUI consists of MiniGUI Core and multiple MiniGUI components.

-MiniGUI Core provides windowing and graphics interfaces as well as a lot of standard controls (toolkit), Besides MiniGUI Core, FMSoft also releases some components for easy development of MiniGUI apps:
+MiniGUI Core provides the basic windowing and graphics interfaces as well as a lot of standard controls (toolkit).
+Besides MiniGUI Core, FMSoft also releases some components for easy development of MiniGUI apps:

-- `mGUtils` is a MiniGUI component which contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.
+- `mGUtils` contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.
-- `mGPlus` is a MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.
+- `mGPlus` provides support for 2D vector graphics functions like path, gradient, anti-aliased stretch, and color combination.
-- `mGEff` is a MiniGUI component, which provides an animation framework for MiniGUI app.
+- `mGEff` provides an animation framework for
+  MiniGUI app.
 It also provides some popular UI special effects.
-- `mGNCS` is a MiniGUI component, which provides a new control set for MiniGUI app.
+- `mGNCS` provides a new control set for
+  MiniGUI app.
-- `mGNCS4Touch` provides some new controls, which are compliant to the new control specification of mGNCS, for devices with touch screens.
+- `mGNCS4Touch` provides some new controls, which are compliant to the control specification of mGNCS, for devices with touch screens.

 There are also some legacy MiniGUI components.
 But we no longer maintain these components since MiniGUI v3.2.0:

 * mGi: An input method component for MiniGUI.
 This component provides some typical input methods (such as soft keyboard, hand-writing, and